luismurao/tenm/cran-comments.md

 ## Resubmission

-This is a resubmission.
-In this version I have done what the reviewer asked for:
+This resubmission incorporates the following revisions based on the reviewer's feedback:

-* I have utilized single quotes in the package name.
+* I have utilized single quotes for the package name in the description file.
-* I have rectified the citation formatting in the description file.
+* Corrected the citation formatting in the description file.
+* Replaced \dontrun with \donttest.
+* I fixed all documentation issues.
+* I made sure not to change user's options, par or working directory.

+Additionally, significant enhancements have been made to the package documentation.

 ## R CMD check results